5 Case Studies to use when you need to Prove Content Marketing Works

 These content marketing success stories teach us that the audience is savvy, cynical and has the attention span of a distracted goldfish, so your content bluffs will be obvious.
 Any failed attempts will lead to negative brand perception.

-But while the ostriches of the marketing world ask ‘can we afford content marketing’ I can only counter with the unequivocal rebuttal: shut up douchbag; you can’t afford not to have a content strategy.
+But while the ostriches of the marketing world ask ‘can we afford content marketing’ I can only counter with the unequivocal rebuttal: you can’t afford NOT to have a content strategy.

 What exactly are you going to use to lure an audience?
 How will Google ever deem your site worthy?
 What can you optimise besides tags in code or headers on static pages, and what will your audience share?
 It’s not a question of when (hint: now); it’s a question of how, and the above examples are fine illustrations.